Duration: 10 – 31 May 2019

 Organisation: NiMAC [Nicosia Municipal Art Centre, Associated with the Pierides Foundation]

-Venues: Theatro Polis OPAP
+Venue: Theatro Polis OPAP

-Artists: Toula Liasi
+Artist: Toula Liasi

 NiMAC [Nicosia Municipal Arts Centre, Associated with the Pierides Foundation] presents the exhibition ‘Where Have You Been?’ by artist Toula Liasi.
 The exhibition was initially presented at the ANNA@KV2 venue, The Hague, between 2 and 11 June 2018.

 ‘Where Have You Been?’ is an art project inspired by the personal story of Cypriot artist Toula Liasi, who has been living and working in The Hague for nearly four decades.
 Her only brother, who had been missing since the Turkish invasion of Cyprus in 1974, was found in a mass grave and identified through DNA in 2014, after forty long years.
 This overwhelming, emotional experience has triggered a flood of ideas for an art project that would address the problem of the missing persons in Cyprus.
 In creating this art project, the artist hopes not only to embrace aesthetic ways of looking at tragic events and painful situations, but also to illustrate how art has the power to unravel painful questions, deal with human emotions and at the same time negotiate issues of history, memory and politics.